drflorianberger/TPUCU25/_build/html/_sources/week2/separate_charges.md

 ---
 Oppositely charged particles are in the separated containers.
 ```
-How does the equilibrated system looks like after we open the channel and let the system relax to its equilibrium state?
+What does the equilibrated system look like after we open the channel and let the system relax to its equilibrium state?
 Click below right to see the answer.
 ```{toggle}
 In the initial system, there is an electrical gradient: negatively charged particles in the left container and positively charged particles in the right container, creating an electrical potential between the containers.
 Particles will rearrange in such a way that electrical potential is neutralized.
 ```{figure} sc2u.png